autonity/docs.autonity.org/content/docs/node-operators/_index.md

 This guide describes the steps to install, configure and run an instance of the Autonity Go Client (AGC) on an Autonity testnet, and describes how to use the [`aut` CLI tool](/account-holders/setup-autcli/) to connect to the node and perform some basic operations.

-It is assumed that you the reader has setup the `aut` CLI tool, has an [account](/account-holders/create-acct/) with [fund](/account-holders/fund-acct/) and is able to submit transactions to the network.
+It is assumed that you have setup the `aut` CLI tool, has an [account](/account-holders/create-acct/) with [fund](/account-holders/fund-acct/) and is able to submit transactions to the network.
 See the [Account Holder Guide](/account-holders/) for details.

 The approach taken in this guide is to run the Autonity Go Client on a dedicated _host_ machine (a VPS or other host that is _always-on_ and persistently available).
 Transactions and queries are expected to be created (and signed) on a distinct _local_ machine, and then sent to the Autonity Go Client running on the _host_ via the RPC endpoint.
 This setup may be adjusted to suit each specific deployment.